Paul Ortega, Director, Basque Agency for Development Cooperation / Basque Government

 Development & External Cooperation Group: Maruxa Cardama, CPMR Consultant

 Neighbourhood: Patrick Anvroin, Director

 Claire Street, Policy Assistant

 EXTERNAL COOPERATION GROUP

-▪ Neighbourhood and wider neighbourhood policy in relation to EU cohesion policy and taking into account the specific characteristics linked to the Northern Dimenion, Eastern Partnership, Union for the Mediterranean and the Outermost Regions, etc.
+▪ Neighbourhood Policy and its links to Cohesion Policy, and also to the Northern Dimension, the Eastern Partnership, the Union for the Mediterranean, the Atlantic Regions, Outermost Regions, etc.;

 ▪ The Global Post 2015 Development Agenda, including its overarching Sustainable Development Goals in relation with the CPMR maritime core-group as far as maritime issues are concerned;

 ▪ Expertise and innovation in cooperation process, and